Blogi 2.10.2019

 women in tech

-Jaana Majakangas
+Jaana Nevala

 Jaana is Gofore's technical project manager.
 She has twenty years of experience in a variety of roles within the IT industry including extensive knowledge of the public sector and how digitalisation can benefit society.